ctalv/Professional-README-Generator/README.md

 ## Installation
-You will need to install Node version 16 and the inquirer package.
+- Node v16
+- inquirer package (done in [Usage](#usage))

 ## Usage
 To use this application, you must:
 1. Download this repositiory to your local machine.
-2. In the terminal, download the inquire package: npm i inquirer
+2. In the terminal, download the inquirer package:

+        npm i inquirer
-3. In the terminal, type: node index.js
+3. In the terminal, type:

+        node index.js
 4. Answer the questions.
 5. You will find your completed README in the output folder!